 I’ve been wanting to write this post since I got home from church camp a couple weeks ago.
 I struggled to find the right words and I realized today that I might never find the right words… so, here goes my story!

-Campmeeting was always the highlight of my light.
+Campmeeting was always the highlight of my life.
 9 days of heaven on earth.
 Seeing friends, going to meetings, singing songs.
 Just what I pictured Heaven to be like.

 As I got older my life was consumed by fighting my battles with mental health issues.
 I felt defeated because I couldn’t pray away my illnesses.
 I ended up having to leave my church boarding school my last semester of high school to get proper help…

 I got the time off work and was all excited about going.
-And then the devil interfered in anyway possible.
+And then the devil interfered in every way possible.
 I was hit with intense anxiety and found myself making an exit plan in case I couldn’t handle the whole week.

 I made it there and started reconnecting with people.
 I decided I was going to stay the whole time.